Shopify SEO: 12-Step Guide for Beginners

 A list of related keywords to "standing desk" in Keyword Magic Tool

 • Keyword difficulty: How hard it is to rank in the top 10 results for a keyword on a scale of 0% to 100%.
-The higher the percentage, the more difficult it is to rank highly.
+Higher percentages indicate more difficulty.

 • Search intent: The purpose behind each search.
-For a product page, you want to target keywords with a commercial intent (users want to research options) or transactional intent (users want to complete an action like a purchase).
-And you can typically target keywords with informational intent (users want to learn about something) with content like blog posts.
+For a product page, target keywords with commercial intent (users want to research options) or transactional intent (users want to complete an action like a purchase).
+Use keywords with informational intent (users want to learn about something) for content like blog posts.

 In this case, "corner standing desk" looks like a good option.

-Add it to a keyword list by selecting the checkbox next to it.
-And then clicking “Add to keyword list.”
+Add it to a keyword list by selecting the checkbox next to it and clicking "Add to keyword list."

 "Add to keyword list" button in Keyword Magic Tool

-Rinse and repeat this process for all your seed keywords to keep building out your lists.
+Repeat this process for all your seed keywords to build your lists.

 Let's go over those steps next.